-Note: Detailed instructions on how to train and export a TensorFlow model using this dataset and using it in your StreamSets dataflow pipelines are provided in this blog post.
+Note: Learn more about how to train and export a TensorFlow model using this dataset.

-Once the model is trained and exported using TensorFlow SavedModelBuilder, using it in your StreamSets dataflow pipelines for prediction or classification is pretty straightforward.
+Once the model is trained and exported using TensorFlow SavedModelBuilder, using it in your StreamSets streaming pipelines for prediction or binary classification or other is pretty straightforward.
 Upon previewing (or executing) the pipeline, the input breast cancer records are passed through the pipeline stages including the TensorFlow model:

-The final output records are sent to both Azure Data Lake Storage Gen1 and Azure Data Lake Storage Gen2* (as shown above).
-The output includes breast cancer features used by the model for classification, model output value of 0 or 1 in user-defined field TF_Model_Classification, and respective cancer condition Benign or Malignant in field Condition created by Expression Evaluator.
+The final output records are sent to both Azure Data Lake Storage Gen1 and Azure Data Lake Storage Gen2 as shown above.
+The output includes breast cancer features used by the model for binary classification, model output value of 0 or 1 in user-defined field TF_Model_Classification, and respective cancer condition Benign or Malignant in field Condition created by Expression Evaluator.

 Here’s a screenshot of the pipeline continuously reading patient data and classifying breast cancer tumor as being Benign or Malignant in real-time:

 The example above illustrates the use of Machine Learning Evaluators in StreamSets.
 These evaluators will enable you to discover useful information in streaming data with pre-trained ML models.
-Generating predictions and/or classifications without having to write any custom code becomes extremely easy and at the same time provides time critical responses for analyzing streaming data sets.
+Generating predictions and/or binary classification or other without having to write any custom code becomes extremely easy and at the same time provides time critical responses for analyzing streaming data sets.